Ewan McVicar His Website

 I have told stories or made songs in 200 schools, 50 libraries and 30 museums in Scotland, Russia [where I initiated and ran a Festival Of Scottish Culture], the Netherlands, Sweden, Canada, the USA, Uganda, the Czech Republic and England.

-I have had six books, many articles and various CDs published by others in Scotland and the USA, and have published 10+ myself as Gallus Publications, and have created and performed in many shows.
+I have had six books, many articles and notes for various CD inserts commercially published by others in Scotland and the USA, have published 15+ myself as Gallus Publications, and have created and performed in many shows.

 I was born in Inverness, lived in Invergordon then Orkney, did most of my schooling in Dingwall, then lived and worked in Glasgow, London, Uganda, Kenya, South Yemen, the USA, Birmingham, and Glasgow again in 1968.
 In 1996 we moved to Linlithgow.
-Over the back wall from our garden is ruined Linlithgow Palace, where Mary Queen of Scots was born.
-At present we spend half our time in a flat above a bookshop in the little seaport town of Cromarty, just across the Firth from our childhood homes.
+Over the back wall from our garden was ruined Linlithgow Palace, where Mary Queen of Scots was born.
+Then we spent half our time in a flat above a bookshop in the little seaport town of Cromarty, just across the Firth from our childhood homes.
+For the last two years we have lived in Cromarty full-time, in an 18th C cottage with a walled garden.

 My song Talking Army Blues spent 13 weeks in the Top Twenty in 1960, performed by Josh Macrae.
 A couple of my songs for adults (Shift and Spin and All The Tunes In The World) have been widely sung and recorded, and the Singing Kettle children's show have used 20 of my songs.